osrf/ros2multirobotbook/src/ros2_cli.md

 Each ROS package contains an XML file that contains metadata for the package, including information such as the license, maintainer, and its dependencies.
-ROS pkg has a handy `xml` subcommand to print these files to the screen, saving you the hassle of locating and opening the file.
+ROS pkg has a handy `xml` sub command to print these files to the screen, saving you the hassle of locating and opening the file.
 You can use grep on the output of this command to get just the info you need.
 The example below shows and example.
 The example below shows an example of `xml` and `prefix` used to find